-All CTSA members, including NUCATS, received a nine-month NIH grant to standardize training for study teams to achieve Good Clinical Practice in clinical trials for academic medical centers and pharmaceutical companies, and implement a competency-based curriculum so errors are minimized.
+All CTSA members, including NUCATS, received a nine-month NIH grant to standardize training for study teams to achieve Good Clinical Practice in clinical trials for academic medical centers and pharmaceutical companies, and implement a competency-based quickly and successfully and efficiently.

+curriculum so errors are minimized.
 Shanley, who is co-PI of the national project, will hold the final meeting for this working group in September and estimates that recommendations will be released next year.